Banshee1221/banshee1221.github.io/_posts/2018-06-06-cwl_pipeline_astro.md

 I received copies of the code used for the original pipeline.
 This code was all written in Python and some parts of it took advantage of a toolkit for astronomy called the _Common Astronomy Software Applications_ ([CASA](https://casa.nrao.edu/)).

-The original code was all written with in [Jupyter](https://jupyter.org/), which is a fantastic frontend and tool for distributing Python code.
+The original code was all written within [Jupyter](https://jupyter.org/), which is a fantastic frontend and tool for distributing Python code.
 Theoretically this should all be normal and fine, until you have a look at what was actually being done here.

-The pipeline is broken up into multiple steps, for which each do something onto the resulting work from the previous step.
-The first step, calibration, takes data from a telescope and calibrates it to a known good source.
+The pipeline is broken up into multiple steps, each of which does something onto/to the resulting work from the previous step.
+The first step, _calibration_, takes data from a telescope and calibrates it to a known good source.
 Metadata about the datasets that are available for processing, including the amount of observations in each dataset, are defined by a simple `datasets.py` file, which contains classes to define them.
 This is imported into every part of the pipeline.

 ![Simple Breakdown](/assets/images/russ_pipeline_simple_1.png){:class="img-responsive"}

 Each part of the pipeline has shared parameters that apply to the dataset and observations in question, as well as their own parameters which are unique to that step.
 This is repeated in every Jupyter notebook.

-The pipeline also makes use of the [slurm](https://slurm.schedmd.com/) scheduler, where it is run against various virtual machines that act as an HPC environment ontop of the IDIA cloud (don't get me started...).
+The pipeline also makes use of the [slurm](https://slurm.schedmd.com/) scheduler, where it is run against various virtual machines that act as an HPC environment on top of the IDIA cloud (don't get me started...).
 The scripts being written in Jupyter do not allow this integration directly.
 To remedy this, the Jupyter notebooks effectively generate a large string of Python code syntax and tune it with the settings specified in the parameters set at the top of the given notebook.
 This string is written out as a plain `.py` file to the disk.
 A definition file for the scheduler is also written out and is run using the `os.system()` function from within the notebook, which then runs this script in a CASA [Singularity](https://singularity.lbl.gov/) container.

 This is an interesting solution to say the least!
 The major advantage here is that you can prepare the dataset/observation and horizontally scale that out with additional slurm jobs.